 to NADPH.
 Photooxidized P700 is reduced by the water soluble copper protein called plastocyanin, or in some cases by a water soluble cytochrome.
 Electron transfer between PSII and PSI, which supplies the electrons needed to reduce P700+

 Photosynthetic reaction centers can be shown to have remarkably similar structures, comprised of two branches of cofactors that are made up of dimeric chlorophylls, in the case of light absorption, and either pheophytins or monomeric chlorophylls that are the components of the branches that transfer electrons to the ultimate electron acceptors, quinones or an iron-sulfur cluster.
 In the case of photosystem I, either branch can transfer electrons to the iron-sulfur cluster/acceptor.
 In bacteria and in photosystem II, only one branch is functional, and that branch delivers electrons to a tightly bound quinone, which then reduces a second, exchangeable quinone.
-The function of the "inactive" branch in the reaction centers is not obvious, and remains an interesting question concerning the structure and function of photosynthetic reaction centers.
+The function of the "inactive" branch in the reaction centers is not obvious, and remains an interesting enigma concerning the structure and function of photosynthetic reaction centers.

 Omri Drory and Nathan Nelson are thanked for their assistance with Figures 5-7.